carliandro/wallet-service/README.md

 It is available here:
    https://docs.spring.io/spring-boot/reference/data/sql.html

-Client can be installed from https://squirrel-sql.sourceforge.io/ for example
+Client can be installed from https://squirrel-sql.sourceforge.io/

 4. Database will be initialized automatically when the Application starts.
 5. For the database wallet configuration in application.properties: